amanrai2508/tableau/README.md

 **Background:**

 The case was inspired by [Wikimedia Foundation Data Analyst Technical Assignment](https://github.com/wikimedia-research/Discovery-Hiring-Analyst-2016).
-The original dataset was transformed and adapted for the purposes of the workshop_. _
+The original dataset was transformed and adapted for the purposes of the workshop.

 Discovery (and other teams within the Foundation) rely on event logging (EL) to track a variety of performance and usage metrics to help us make decisions.
 Specifically, Discovery is interested in: